-The best value 27" colour accurate monitor on the market - with video friendly features too - this one is bound to be VERY popular!
+The best value 27" colour accurate monitor on the market - with video friendly features too - our favourite BenQ model.

 It's taken a while but BenQ are finally fleshing out their high end monitor line with the sorts of larger sizes most serious imaging users are looking for.

 While the PG24 model is rather showing its age now, the new PV models are their second generation high end product and it shows - more refined performance across the board, and with significantly improved & stabilised software for the direct hardware calibration system.
 And with extra features that make these also of particular interest to film producers (e.g. Technicolor certification, DCI-P3 support and 1080/24p support for judder free playback at native timings).

 Given the highly competitive pricing, we're expecting these to be very popular!

 Designed to meet the high demands of imaging professionals, BenQ PV270 is verified with Technicolor Colour Certified, ensuring reliable digital colour rendering on the screen.
 Uncompromising colour performance (Rec.
 709, DCI-P3 and Adobe RGB) and powerful calibration tools make the PV270 ideal for imaging and video post-production processes.

 Reliable Color Throughout the Workflow